The business world is going digital, bringing with it challenges for financial organizations that want to become Digital-Age relevant.

 If you don’t want to be left behind in the age of tweed jackets and desk calculators, read on to find six essential skills for accountants in the Age of Digital.

 The Digital Age has resulted in massive amounts of data readily available for company statistics.
 Therefore, your clients will be expecting you to be able to utilize this information, to develop concise insights into the current and projected financial position of the company.

-Accountants looking toward the future, must have both a theoretical and practical understanding of data and analytics.
-This includes understanding how to compile and analyse historical or current data, whilst also being able to conduct predictive analysis and determinations of future financial returns.
+Accountants looking toward the future must have both a theoretical and practical understanding of data and analytics.
+This includes understanding how to compile and analyze historical or current data, whilst also being able to conduct predictive analysis and determinations of future financial returns.